 - strengthen links with local providers and education settings (including primary schools), enabling a more collaborative approach to identifying and meeting the needs of children and families in the local community.

-Extra support for kindergartens
+Extra support for services

 North Eastern Victoria Region